+EE 505

-EE 505 Assignment 1 Spring 2023 Due Wednesday Feb 1
+Assignment 1

+Spring 2025

+Due Friday Feb 7

 Problem 1 There are a small number of different ADC architectures that dominate the commercial catalog parts that are available today.
 The dominant architectures are SAR, Pipelined, and Delta-Sigma.
 Speed and resolution are the driving factors that dictate which architecture is most suitable though the process node may affect the tradeoffs.
 The figure below (extracted from a TI presentation) shows the conventional wisdom of which structures are best suited for different applications.
 Though not explicitly shown in this figure, power dissipation and cost are also important factors in determining the most suitable architecture for a given application.
 Listings of the general purpose ADCs available from TI and Analog Devices (ADI) are included in the linked spreadsheet.
-From these spreadsheets, create a method of graphically showing how the breakdown between these different architectures occurs.
+From these spreadsheets, create a method of graphically showing how the breakdown between these different architectures occurs that shows where each catalog component would be located.
 In this comparison the number of data converters in each part of the resolution/conversion rate planes should be appropriately represented.

-Note 1: The ENOB from an INL viewpoint is given for most (but not all) of the architectures in the spreadsheets so repeat your assessment by correcting the specified resolution (n_R) by the relationship given below when making this comparison.
+Note 1: The ENOB from an INL viewpoint is given for most (but not all) of the architectures in the spreadsheets so repeat your assessment by correcting the specified resolution ( $n_R$ ) by the relationship given below when making this comparison.

-$$n{EFF} = n_R - 1 - \log_2(v)$$
+$$n{EFF} = n_R - 1 - \log_2(\upsilon)$$

 In this equation, v is the INL in LSB.
-So, for example, if n_R =14 and v=4, n{EFF} =11.
+So, for example, if $n_R=14$ and v=4, $n{EFF}=11$ .